Multiple Sclerosis Diet Tips to Keep You Fueled and Healthy

 The best way to take the reigns and begin controlling your progression is to take the best care of your health that you can.
 This means finally quitting smoking, cutting down on drinking and cutting out those fast foods, processed foods, pop and sugary or fatty snacks.

 This does not need to be done all at once — we are only human!
 Choose the things that will hit you the hardest and wean yourself off of your vices, one by one.

 You will be amazed at how much a thing can be holding you down and making you feel sick.
-You will feel huge differences in your alertness, vibrance, mood, sleep, endurance, and general feeling of wellbeing once you kick the bad stuff to the curb!
+You will feel huge differences in your alertness, vibrancy, mood, sleep, endurance and general feeling of wellbeing once you kick the bad stuff to the curb!

-The process of cleansing has taken me years to do, and I don’t see myself ever being done.
+The process of cleansing has taken me years to do, and I do not see myself ever being done.
 I still allow myself splurges here and there, but for the most part, I have designed my diet to exclude the toxins that I used to ingest on a regular basis.

 Yes, it sounds like I am telling you to eat twigs and berries for the rest of your life.
 Yes, it sounds like I am telling you to get rid of your fun, happy place.
 But I am not.

 I believe food should be enjoyed, and I still believe in having a nice drink after a hard week.
 But here is the thing — you need to live a healthy life.

 Preserving Your Health

-The positive or negative work you put in today will directly affect the days that follow.
+The positive or negative work you put into today will directly affect the days that follow.
 Think about how your body feels today.
 Compare it to how you want it to feel.
 Your multiple sclerosis diet, whether healthy or unhealthy, is completely under your control.